zetxqx/inference-perf/README.md

 You can configure inference-perf to run with different data generation and load generation configurations today.
 Please see `config.yml` and examples in `/examples`.

+Refer to the [CONFIG.md](./CONFIG.md) for documentation on all supported configuration options.

 ### Datasets

 Supported datasets include the following: